 Should I list certifications in progress?

-Answer: Yes, if completion is within 3-6 months and it's highly relevant.
+Answer: Yes, if completion is within 3-6 months and it is highly relevant.
 Format as "Expected Completion: [Month Year]".

 How many certifications should I list?